hitz-zentroa/This-is-not-a-Dataset/README.md

 torch_dtype: "auto"
 # Performs quatization using bitsandbytes integration.
 Allows evaluating LLMs in consumer hardware
 quantization: 4
+# If force_auto_device_map is set to True.
+We will split the model into all the available GPUs and CPU, this is useful for large models that do not fit in a single GPU VRAM.
+force_auto_device_map: false
 # If set to false, we will sample the probability of generating the True or False tokens (recommended).
 If set to true, the model will generate a text and we will attempt to locate the string "true" or "false" in the output.
 predict_with_generate: false
 # Batch size for evaluation.
 We use auto_batch_finder, so this value is only used to set the maximum batch size, if the batch does not fit in memory, it will be reduced.